papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

     !!!
 Warning
         To run the command above, you need to have [nix flakes enabled](https://nixos.wiki/wiki/Flakes#Enable_flakes){target=_blank}.

-    Alternatively, you can also include the zombienet binary in the PATH for the current shell.
+    Alternatively, you can also include the Zombienet binary in the PATH for the current shell.
 This can be achieved by:

     ```bash
     nix shell github:paritytech/zombienet/<INSERT_ZOMBIENET_VERSION>